aeonSolutions/AeonLabs-HomeAutomation-Power-Managment-Single-SolarCELL-18650-battery-storage/README.md

 </p>

-A breif view of specifications:
+A brief view of specifications:

 - 1x 18650 LiPo battery management system
-- the PCB can be connected in series to form a lenght of solar cell tiles packed together (each with its own single BMS.
+- the PCB can be connected in series to form a length of solar cell tiles packed together (each with its own single BMS.
 - Main ON/OFF switch.
-- PCB asssembly in series made with a 10 pin pin header/ socket.
-For "plug and play" type of instalations
+- PCB assembly in series made with a 10-pin header/ socket.
+For "plug and play" type of installations
 - Screw terminal to connect main low power 5V DC line at home/office.

 <br>